Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Microsoft Public License (MS-PL) License - see the [LICENSE.md](LICENSE.md) file for details

 ## Feedback